 (Weld St. to the right shows the teacher's house.
 The house in the centre to the left of the tree is still there today with a modern extension attached.
 It was built in 1911 and next to it on the left is the kitchen.
 Behind the house were stables and a well.
 The goals are East/West)

 By the close of the season, South had won 7 matches, North 4 and one draw.
-The first quarter of the Grand Final was even but the rest of the game resulted in "mere goal kicking practice for South" who were outright winners by 63 points, 13.13 to 3.10.
+The first quarter of the final game was even but the rest of the game resulted in "mere goal kicking practice for South" who were outright winners by 63 points, 13.13 to 3.10.